MarcoSantarossa/MSUITest/Documentation/Advanced.md

 ## AccessibilityIdentifierProvider (AIP)

-### Create a new AIP

 In the examples of the README, we use string literals for the accessibility identifier.
 MSUITest provides a built-in solution to handle the identifiers in a better way.

-`AIP` provides an type-safe solution to assign identifiers in our app.
-Let's create one:
+`AIP` provides a type-safe solution to assign identifiers in our app.

+### Create a new AIP

 ```swift
 // 1